DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 Firstly, I learned that combining Path Traversal with the ability to write files to disk can give you Remote Code Execution.
 This seems fairly obvious in hindsight, but it didn't occur to me until now.

 I also learned a lot about how Metasploit works, how to create payloads using MSFVenom and how to use a Meterpreter shell.

+Hopefully you've enjoyed this post and learnt something from it.
+If you have any questions, reach out to me on Twitter.
+Look forward to more Boot2Root walkthroughs in the future!